 **The Charles River Museum is located in the historic Francis Cabot Lowell Mill, which is listed in the National Register of Historic Places.
 The Mill, portions of which also have National Historic Landmark status, was the first fully-integrated factory in the United States, and is the cornerstone of the American Industrial Revolution.**

-The Inaugural Waltham Film Factory Shorts Fest offers filmmaker awards in several different categories and more than $3,000 in cash and prizes.
-The Grand Prize is $1,000.
+The Inaugural Waltham Film Factory Shorts Fest offers filmmaker awards in several different categories and $2,000 in cash and prizes.

-1) Entries should not exceed 25 minutes in duration including all titles and credits.
+1) Entries must not exceed 15 minutes in duration including all titles and credits.

 2) There is no production date restriction.